 That’s the power fear can have over us.
 It transformed a random encounter with a bee into something that kept a five-year-old boy from playing outside for an entire summer.
 It stopped me from living life, from being fully alive.

 Historically, fear has been used as a tool for achieving less-than-noble (and sometimes, outright evil) goals.
-And it’s not just the Hitlers and the Pol Pots of the world that use fear to influence the masses.
+It’s not just the Hitlers and the Pol Pots of the world that use fear to influence the masses.
 Pay attention and you’ll see the fear factor at work in everything from advertising to the political process.